yas-sim/openvino-model-division-and-simple-custom-layer/README.md

 |inference-skip-python.py|Tak2 2 divided IR models which excluded the 'target_conv_layer'.
 Program is including a Python version of Conv2D and perform convolution for 'target_conv_layer'. **VERY SLOW.** |4338.6 sec|
 |inference-skip-cpp.py|Tak2 2 divided IR models which excluded the 'target_conv_layer'.
 Program imports a Python module written in C++ which includes a C++ version of Conv2D.
 Reasonably fast.
 Conv2D Python extension module is required.
 Please refer to the following section for details.|10.8 sec|

 **Note 1:** This model is quite tiny and light-weight.
 OpenVINO can run this model in <0.1msec on Core i7-8665U CPU.
-The inferencing overhead introduced by dividing the model is noticeable but when you use hevier model, this penalty might be negligible.
+The inferencing overhead introduced by dividing the model is noticeable but when you use heavy model, this penalty might be negligible.

 ### How to build the Conv2D C++ Python extnsion module
 You can build the Conv2D C++ Python extension module by running `build.sh` or `build.bat`.